-I recently looked at the statistics for the seasons opening race, showing that the most likely scenario is that it’s won by the eventual drivers (and constructors) champion that year.
+I recently looked at the statistics for the seasons opening race, which showed that the most likely scenario is that it’s won by the eventual drivers (and constructors) champion that year.
 However, around 1/3 of the time that doesn’t happen.
 In this post, I want to review each race and see if the world champion *should* have won the opening race with a bit more luck/reliability.
-Of course, there are many “ifs” and “buts” here (as the late Murray Walker used to say “IF is F1 backwards!”), and perhaps this is not the most scientific of analysis, but I think it is a worthwhile endeavour to see if a driver that has a solid but steady drive to forth place in the opening race (for example) has any hope of launching a successful championship campaign.
+Of course, there are many “ifs” and “buts” here (as the late Murray Walker used to say “IF is F1 backwards!”).
+This is therefore not the most scientific of analysis, but I think it is a worthwhile endeavour to see if a driver that has a solid but steady drive to forth place in the opening race (for example) has any hope of launching a successful championship campaign.
 Let’s first look at the eventual champions results in the opening race.

 Update: For 2021 Verstappen qualified on pole, but finished 2nd at the season opener.